matthewfesta/matthewfesta/README.md

 [Here's a link to a portfolio of some of my work using mobile-first principles](https://matthewfesta.github.io/Portfolio/) More projects are below.

-🔭 I’m currently working on ... challenging myself by getting my MS in Computer Science with a concentration in Software Engineering.
+🔭 I’m currently working on ...
+A full stack tech ticket web app and challenging myself by getting my MS in Computer Science with a concentration in Software Engineering.

 🌱 I’m currently learning ...
-Python, Java, and React.js.
+The MERN stack, Python/Django/Flask, Java/Spring.

 👯 I’m looking to collaborate on ... open source projects, intersections of education and technology, edTech, etc.